erni12345/go-bf-compiler/README.md

 4. Now, you can use the generated executable to compile Brainfuck programs.
 Run the following command:
 ```
-./bf-compiler <name-of-file.bf> <mode>
+./bf-compiler <mode> <name-of-file> <output>
 ```
-Current modes : `interpret`
+Current modes : `interpret`, `compile-to-go`

-Replace `<name-of-file.bf>` with the filename of your Brainfuck program, and mode with the mode. **Soon** this will compile the Brainfuck program into executable code.
-For now just runs.
+Replace `<name-of-file.bf>` with the filename of your Brainfuck program, and mode with the mode.

+#They all will compile (if applicable) and run the code, and print some analytics.

+'interpret' Does not take an output

+'compile-to-go' Takes in the name of the ouput file example : `output.go` it will create the file and it can be run using go run output.go

 That's it!
 You've successfully compiled a Brainfuck program using this compiler.